KseniiaTsyganova/extracting-every-15th-frame-CV-/README.md

-# extracting-every-15th-frame-CV-
+# human at the table (CV)
-Extracting every 15th frame from the video file
+Extracting every 15th frame from the video file, solve binomial classifacation task: human at the table or not